tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/delete-a-document.md

 The service returns an empty response body.

 ### Headers
-See [Common DocumentDB REST response headers](common-documentdb-rest-response-headers.md) for headers that are returned by all DocumentDB responses.
+See [Common Azure Cosmos DB REST response headers](common-documentdb-rest-response-headers.md) for headers that are returned by all Cosmos DB responses.
 The important response headers for Delete Document are the following:

 |Property|Type|Description|
 |--------------|----------|-----------------|